Skip to main content

 InvalidSamlSessionIdException

-SAML use-case Telco with an invalid session ID.
+Indicates a SAML use-case Telco with an invalid session ID.

 InvalidSamlLocationURLException

-SAML use-case Telco with an invalid location URL.
+Indicates a SAML use-case Telco with an invalid location URL.

 InvalidSamlAuthenticationURLException

-SAML use-case Telco with an invalid authentication URL.
+Indicates a SAML use-case Telco with an invalid authentication URL.

-fetchIdConnectData function was not called.
+Indicates that the fetchIdConnectData function was not called.

 IdConnectApiHostNotFoundException